fbpx Skip to Content

 Cook the pupusa for about 3- 4 minutes then flip it and cook for an additional 3-4 minutes or until nicely browned and cooked through.

-pupusa on a cast iron skillet.
+cooking pupusa de queso on a cast iron skillet.

 Transfer the cooked pupusa to a paper towel lined plate and repeat the above steps with the remaining five balls.